lkesteloot/unsong/unsong.md

 He paused a second for effect.

-“…is what I would say if I were a moron.
+“... is what I would say if I were a moron.
 I am [i]Prince of Lies[/i], Robin West.
 Don’t [i]ever[/i] try to deceive me.”
 He stepped out of the magic circle, strode up close to her.
 “These things don’t actually bind me, you know.
 The books of black magic say they do, but nobody ever thinks to ask who wrote the books of black magic.”

 “I want to make a deal,” whispered Robin.